AtifZSheikh66/turboc3/README.md

 🎮 Virtual Keyboard Layout

-The on-screen keyboard features three layers for complete access to all Turbo C++ keys:
+The on-screen keyboard features three layers for complete access to all keys:

 Layer 0 - Main Keyboard